B2B qualified leads: How to generate real leads instead of traffic

 • BANT criteria and digital signals as the basis for lead qualification

-• Conversion tracking that measures real SQLs instead of vanity metrics
+• Conversion tracking that measures genuine SQLs instead of vanity metrics

 • Lead scoring systems for precise lead evaluation